Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 Biology has less scope than Biotechnology because it isn’t a technical field.

-In India, there are about 1268 colleges that offer BSc biotech courses to aspiring candidates.
-But these 5 are top BSc Biotechnology colleges in India.
+In India, there are around 1268 colleges that offer BSc biotechnology courses to aspiring candidates.
+Read about the top 5 BSc Biotechnology colleges in India below:

 Institute Name